Mecklenburg-Vorpommern: Mecklenburg

 In the late 12th century, Henry the Lion, Duke of the Saxons, conquered the Obotrites, subjugated its Nikloting dynasty, and Christianized its people.
 In the course of time, German monks, nobility, peasants and traders arrived to settle here.
 After the 12th century, the territory remained stable and relatively independent of its neighbours; one of the few German territories for which this is true.
 Mecklenburg first became a duchy of the Holy Roman Empire in 1348.
 Though later partitioned and re-partitioned within the same dynasty, Mecklenburg always shared a common history and identity.
 The states of Mecklenburg-Schwerin and Mecklenburg-Strelitz became Grand Duchies in 1815, and in 1870 they voluntarily joined the new German Empire, while retaining their own internal autonomy.
 After the First World War and the abdication of the German Kaiser, the monarchies of the duchies were abolished and republican governments of both Mecklenburg states were established, until the Nazi government merged the two states into a unified state of Mecklenburg, a virtually meaningless administrative decision under the centralised regime.

 Western Pomerania

 Vorpommern, literally Fore-Pomerania, is the smaller, western part of the former Prussian Province of Pomerania; the eastern part became part of Poland after the end of World War II.

-In the Middle Ages, the area was ruled by the Pomeranian dukes as part of the Duchy of Pomerania.
-Pomerania was under Swedish rule after the Peace of Westphalia from 1648 until 1815 as Swedish Pomerania.
-Pomerania became a province of Prussia in 1815 and remained so until 1945.
+Since the Middle Ages, the area was ruled by the Pomeranian dukes as part of the Duchy of Pomerania.
+The duchy was established as a vassal state of Poland in 1121, which it remained until 1138.
+Afterwards the Dukes of Pomerania were independent, and later were vassals of Saxony from 1164 to 1181, of the Holy Roman Empire from 1181 to 1185, of Denmark from 1185 to 1227 and finally, from 1227 on, staying with the Holy Roman Empire.
+Fore Pomerania was under Swedish rule after the Peace of Westphalia from 1648 until 1815 as Swedish Pomerania.
+It became a province of Prussia after the Congress of Vienna in 1815 and remained so until 1945.